 3. Rental Is Not a Sale (a) This is a rental agreement only, and all right, title and property interest in the Rented Property remains at all times with Lessor.
 No part of the Rented Property that is leased pursuant to this Agreement shall be deemed the property of the Lessee, nor shall Lessee acquire any proprietary interest or security interest in the Rented Property by virtue of this Agreement or any oral representation.
 None of the Rented Property may be transferred, sold, leased, pawned, assigned, or pledged pursuant to this Agreement. (b) In the event the terms of this agreement are breached, (i) Rockin’ Robbie’s, Inc retains the right to repossess the Rented Property from any location such as the Lessee’s home, school, or public place. (ii) Lessee is liable to compensate Lessee for costs related to repossession.

-5. Equity Credits (a) For all rental payments made on-time by the Lessee, the Lessor offers 60% of that payment to be saved on the Lessee's account as an Equity Credit.
+5. Equity Credits (a) 60% of all on-time payments can be used as Equity Credits toward the purchase of the rental instrument listed on the Order Form.
 On-time payments are payments made on the payment due date listed on the Order Form.
 The on-time status may extend up to a maximum of 48 hours beyond the payment due date as listed on the Order Form if extenuating circumstances can be proven, such as a bank record proving an attempt to pay on time.
 Leniency in this policy and what constitutes extenuating circumstances are at the discretion of the Lessor (b) Equity Credits are not transferable to cash or any other currency.
-Equity Credits apply toward the purchase of the specific Rented Property listed on the Order Form, (or one of the identical specifications) and are not transferable to any other products.
+Equity Credits may apply toward the purchase of the specific Rented Property listed on the Order Form, (or one of the identical specifications) and are not transferable to any other products.
+Equity Credits may only cover up to 75% of the instrument’s value.
 In the event that the Rental Property is returned and the Equity Credits are not redeemed by the Lessee to purchase the Rental Property, all Equity Credits accrued will be voided.
-Lessor reserves the right to apply credits to any product, redeem, void, or otherwise modify Lesse's Equity Credits at the Lessor's discretion.
+Lessor reserves the right to apply credits to any product, redeem, void, or otherwise modify Lessee's Equity Credits at the Lessor's discretion.

 6. Lessee's Responsibility to Protect the Rented Property/Limitations on Use (a) Lessee shall, at all times after delivery and acceptance of the Rented Property maintain said Rented Property in good condition and will not permit any practice that will injure or damage the Rented Property in any manner whatsoever. (b) The Rented Property shall be used only by the Lessee, minors or others persons under the guardianship of the Lessee, employees, independent contractors, or any persons acting as an agent by permission expressed in writing of the lessee. (c) Lessee agrees to use Rented Property in accordance with the manufacturer's specifications and not to alter the Rented Property.